OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ### -h or --help

 A help dialogue for any function at the current location is printed to the screen by attaching `-h` to the command.
 The information returned contains a short description of the function and all accepted arguments.
-If the parameters of an argument is a defined set of choices, they will also be included here.
 For an example, the `/news` function:

 ```console
 news -h